 Let’s take a look at the table below for an example of an e-commerce clothes site:

-When looking at the CRM data from this clothes shop, we can find different users moving through the website and their following different journeys:
+When looking at the CRM data from this clothes shop, we can find different users moving through the website and their different journeys:

 Knowing the dynamic behavior of your customers will definitely help you determine what kind of strategy to use for your CRM and social campaigns.